 In the 2016 survey, a variety of data were gathered by a variety of approaches.
 This included holding a range of meetings including focus groups and sometimes using action-research techniques with relevant parties and individuals as well as a 'standard' face-to-face interview schedule.
 The multi-methods approach provided a means to 'triangulate' (verify) the data gathered through the different approaches: for example to check occupancy and activity data against the 'snapshot' observations recorded over a limited number of days in one season acquired from the individual face-to-face interviews.
-It also provided some additional information about local produce grown and consumption of particular types of local food such as honey and game.
+It also provided some additional information about local produce grown and consumed by householders, allotment owners, horticulturalists and farmers and consumption of particular types of local food such as honey and game.
 Such information also facilitated some snowballing of the survey because the individual meetings provided additional contacts to follow-up.
 These groups were approached prior to, during and after the face-to-face interviews by telephone and email.